akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### akka-protobuf

-`akka-protobuf` was never intended to be used by end users but this was maybe not well documented.
+`akka-protobuf` was never intended to be used by end users but perhaps this was not well-documented.
 Applications should use standard Protobuf dependency instead of `akka-protobuf`.
 The artifact is still published, but the transitive dependency to `akka-protobuf` has been removed.